Abbi Jacobson: Broad City

+Reception and impact

+The bodily and racialized humour within the show is noted to transform stereotypes and tropes of Jewish womanhood that have been underdocumented within feminist academia, further exploring themes of sexual desire, female agency, and freedom of choice.
+The show may further be interpreted as a rejection of overconsumption culture and what societal ideas of what conventional success looks like for young women through the character's constant battles with unemployment and business endeavours, showcasing a theme of “perpetual adolescence” and “failed adulthood”.

+Tender Pictures

+Jacobson extended her commitment to inclusive storytelling through “Tender Pictures”, founded in 2020, which “centers stories of friendship, identity, and found family”.
+In January 2025, she co-founded the Tender Pictures Fellowship Program, “Prelude”, alongside Mieka Tennant, whose aim is to “level the playing field for emerging storytellers”.
+The eight-month fellowship offers ten spots and connects its participants with over thirty established filmmakers and industry experts through mentorship, workshops, and panels.
+“Rooted in play and experimentation”, the program partners with names such as A24 and the Criterion Collection, emphasizing “creativity before credentials and supporting economic viability for new voices in film”.

+Jacobson shared in an interview with Deadline, “The most important thing we can give emerging storytellers is the confidence that there’s a place for them in the industry and that their story is worth telling, all while providing them a toolkit to do so,”.

+Tender Pictures is currently working on a television series adaptation of Isle McElroy’s 2023 novel People Collide, which centers around a married couple swapping bodies.
+The book's themes explore marriage, identity, sex and raises questions about the nature of true partnership.
+Jacobson serves as the series writer and showrunner via Tender Pictures.

 Other work

 In 2011, Jacobson wrote and performed in a solo show called Welcome to Camp, which ran in New York and Los Angeles.

 In December 2015, Jacobson was cast in the film Person to Person, opposite Michael Cera and Phillip Baker Hall, written and directed by Dustin Guy Defa.
 Jacobson also starred in The Lego Ninjago Movie, released on September 22, 2017.

 Her first appearance in BoJack Horseman was in the 2016 episode "The Bojack Horseman Show", in which she voiced Emily.

 In 2017, Jacobson hosted a 10-episode podcast about modern and contemporary art called A Piece of Work co-produced by The Museum of Modern Art and WNYC Studios.
 She plans to do a second season.

-Since 2018, she has voiced Princess Bean in Matt Groening's Disenchantment.
+From 2018 to 2023, she voiced Princess Bean in Matt Groening's Disenchantment.

 Jacobson appeared in a March 2020 episode of Curb Your Enthusiasm.

 In 2021, Jacobson voiced Katie Mitchell in the Sony Pictures Animation film The Mitchells vs. the Machines.

 In 2022 she served as a writer, producer, co-creator and star of the Amazon series A League of Their Own, based on the 1992 film of the same name, where she plays catcher Carson Shaw.
+The series is critically acclaimed and has a Rotten Tomatoes score of 95%.